mathieu-benoit/mathieu-benoit.github.io/app/content/posts/backlog/paltform-engineering.md

 - [Focus on the Customer Experience](#focus-on-the-customer-experience)
 - [Abstract Cloud Native technologies](#abstract-cloud-native-technologies)

-Finally, to wrap up this blog post, we will conclude it with:
+Finally, to wrap up this blog post, we will conclude with:
 - [Navigate the CNCF landscape](#navigate-the-cncf-landscape)
 - [Wrap up with Humanitec](#wrap-up-with-humanitec)